Arkady Melua: Nobel Prize and the history of science

 In September 1989, with the support and participation of the Ministry of Foreign Affairs of the USSR and the Soviet ambassador to Sweden, Boris Pankin, talks were held in Stockholm with the leadership of the Nobel Foundation, which initiated an impartial study of the wider family legacy in the Soviet Union and Nobel coverage of progressive ideas of the Nobel Family and the Nobel Movement as a whole.
 The organizer of two symposiums in St. Petersburg on the Nobel Prize winners, he created and installed a memorial sign in memory of Alfred Nobel, who worked in the city of Leningrad; the sign was installed in October 1991 near the house number 24 on the Petrograd embankment.
 The memorial sign was installed on the cost of the International Fund for the History of Science.

 Initiator of humanitarian cooperation between the Nobel Foundation and the Soviet Cultural Foundation, he signed a Declaration of Cooperation (1991) together with the presidents of these funds, Dmitry Likhachov and L. Gillenstenom.
-In the 1990s, he participated in the nomination of Geidar Aliev for the Nobel Peace Prize.
+In the 1990s, he participated in the nomination of Heydar Aliyev for the Nobel Peace Prize.
 In January 2009, he nominated the President of France Nicolas Sarkozy for the Nobel Peace Prize.
 In February 2010, he held the successful negotiations with the Royal Swedish Academy of Sciences and the Nobel Foundation in Stockholm.
 He published series of monographs entitled "The Nobel Review" (in Russian) and a multi-volume edition of the "Documents of life and work of the Nobel Family."
 These books show documents created in the 19th and early 20th centuries, presented by the archives of many countries, and also some comments to them.
 His books are in large libraries of different countries: Library of the Russian Academy of Sciences, Russian State Library, National Library of Russia, The British Library, Library of Congress, New York Public Library, Nobel Library of the Swedish Academy and other.